 The Christina Capstone course is designed to ensure students in the Christina School District graduate, with a focus on College and Career Readiness, with exposure to Delaware's Work Based Learning Standards, Regulation 507 regarding Student Success Planning, SAT preparation, Dual Enrollment opportunities, and culminating in a Christina Capstone Project.
-The course is a graduation requirement for all students, beginning with the Class of 2028.
 The course focuses on the following competencies; Communication, Teamwork, Leadership, Problem Solving and Complex Thinking.